11 Proven Tips to Improve Reading Comprehension Skills for StudentsAll Posts

 In short, it helps them move beyond literal comprehension and into higher levels of thinking.

 Whether you’re teaching high school or elementary school, it’s never too late to use reading comprehension strategies to improve understanding, boost retention and make connections.
 Every student is different, so adjust your teaching methods accordingly!

 Some of the most effective reading comprehension strategies include:

 One of the biggest barriers to reading comprehension is a lack of background knowledge.

 If you’re reading a text about astronomy, for example, ask students to record or explain what they already know about the solar system.
 For easy insights, have students answer quick questions or fill out a KWL (Know, Want to Know, Learned) chart and share the results.

 Make sure all students understand key terms and ideas before you read the text, so everyone starts on the same page (literally).
-This helps students draw inferences and make connections between the text and things they already know, leveling the playing field when it comes to prior knowledge.
+This helps students draw inferences and make connections between the text and things they already know, levelling the playing field when it comes to prior knowledge.

 2. Identify and summarize key ideas